SeppePeeters/Big-Data-Course/readme.md

 ![picture](fotos/ResultBeetle.png)

-He predicted it right, a Volkswagen Beetle from 2012.
-Now we are gonna predict if he has a number plate or not and where it is on the picture :
+It predicted it right, a Volkswagen Beetle from 2012.
+Now we are gonna predict if he has a number plate or not and where it is located on the picture :

 ![picture](fotos/beetle_yolo_out_py.jpg)

-He predicted it right, he has a number plate.
+His prediction is right, he has a number plate.
 After the prediction of the number plate now we are gonna check object itself.
 Maybe there are even other objects in the picture like we have seen before on the other pictures that I used :

 ![picture](fotos/beetle_yolo_out_py-det.jpg)